70 Years Up.

 I sailed onto the main road right in front of a oncoming Midland Red bus that was coming around the bends up to the turnpike to turn around.

-The bus stopped, the driver jumped out to rescue me, and took me and "Elle"Elephant back up the garden path, mother was furious, I got the punishment from the episode, little brother got away scott free.
+The bus stopped, the driver jumped out to rescue me, and took me and "Elle"Elephant back up the garden path, mother was furious, I got the punishment from the episode, little brother got away scot free.

 Anyway by the time I was five, I used to escape to the farm over the road and help with collecting eggs, feeding the ducks and pigs, and help to fetch the herd of milking cows from along the Wigginton road, and generally getting in the way.